duck57/BSV/readme.md

 # Better Separated Values

 An improvement to CSV.
-Currently version 0.0.3
+Current version = 0.0.3

 ## Inspiration